w3c/wai-tutorials/source/tables/index.html.erb.md

 ## Why is this important?

 Some people can determine the header cells of tabular data from the visual cues.
 However, screen reader users and people with user stylesheets might not get those visual cues.
-Therefore, header cells need to be explicitly identified in the markup so that they are clear to everyone.
+Therefore, header cells should be explicitly identified in the markup so that they are clear to everyone.
 Correctly marked up tables mean that:

 -   **People using a screen reader** can have the row and column headers read aloud as they navigate through the table.
 Screen readers speak one cell at a time and can only distinguish header cells from data cells if they are properly marked up.